Ashikaga murder case

+History

 In 1991, Toshikazu Sugaya was arrested and convicted of the murder based on primitive DNA evidence.
 However, in 2007, the journalist Kiyoshi Shimizu, who was given leeway to investigate the case after winning awards for previous reporting, discovered that the DNA testing method was imprecise.
 In 2009, when Sugaya's DNA was checked again against the evidence, it conclusively showed that he was innocent.
 He was released in May 2009, after having been imprisoned for seventeen years.
 Moreover, the prosecutor's office has stated that since the statute of limitations has passed, the perpetrator of the crime could no longer be brought to justice.
 However, the statute of limitations on the last case in the overall North Kanto case has not yet passed, and the police have been urged by multiple government officials, including then-Prime Minister Naoto Kan to solve it.

 Shimizu won the Editors' Choice Magazine Journalism Award for exposing the miscarriage of justice.
 In 2010 and 2011, he reported strong evidence, including DNA evidence, that the perpetrator had been found, and gave this information to the police, but no arrest was made.
 The reasoning given for the refusal is that the alleged perpetrator's DNA does not match that of the culprit previously found in the Ashikaga case.
 Shimizu professes that the DNA testing methods used in the case were flawed, and that arresting the perpetrator would require the prosecutor's office to acknowledge this.
 However, the same testing methods were also used in the Iizuka case, in which the alleged culprit was executed in 2008 despite requests for new DNA tests and a retrial, and acknowledging that the testing methods were flawed would lead to a massive scandal.